(A) As used in this section:

 (6) The type of pumping equipment installed, if any;

 (7) The name of the owner of the well, the address of the location where the well was constructed, and either the state plane coordinates or the latitude and longitude of the well;

 (8) The signature of the individual who constructed the well and filed the well log;

-(9) Any other information required by the chief of the division of soil and water resources.
+(9) Any other information required by the chief of the division of water resources.

 (C) Any person that seals a well shall keep a careful and accurate report of the sealing of the well.
 The sealing report shall show all of the following:

 (1) The name of the owner of the well, the address of the location where the well was constructed, and either the state plane coordinates or the latitude and longitude of the well;

 (2) The depth of the well, the size and length of its casing, and the static water level of the well;

 (3) The sealing procedures, including the volume and type of sealing material or materials and the method and depth of placement of each material;

 (4) The date on which the sealing was performed;